 “Life’s most persistent and urgent question is, What are you doing for others?” ~ Martin Luther King Jr

-Mentoring is an important focus at the YWCA Cortland.
+Mentoring is an essential focus at the YWCA Cortland.
 We currently have four mentoring programs that are free to all participants.

-Bridges for Kids is an individual mentoring program that matches a trained adult volunteer with youth, ages 5-12, who are looking for a trusted adult to help them succeed.
+Bridges for Kids is an individual mentoring program that matches a trained adult volunteer with youth ages 5-12 who are looking for a trusted adult to help them succeed.
 The mentor meets with the child once a week.
 Mentors provide the one-on-one attention so crucial to building self-esteem in our local youth.
-In addition, they offer enrichment activities designed to increase the child’s self-confidence, resiliency skills and background knowledge.
+In addition, they offer enrichment activities designed to increase the child’s self-confidence, resiliency skills, and background knowledge.
 Activities range from cooking nutritious meals at the YWCA to sledding in Beaudry Park.
-The importance of education is stressed, as is healthy exercises, creative outlets, and new experiences such as museums and sporting events.
-The program provides monthly family activities for all enrolled families as well as assistance with school supplies, holiday dinners and gifts.
+The importance of education is stressed, as is healthy exercise, creative outlets, and new experiences such as museums and sporting events.
+The program provides monthly family activities for all enrolled families, as well as assistance with school supplies, holiday dinners, and gifts.

-COVID 19 Bridges for Kids alternate program offers a Pen Pal Mentor to be matched with your child.
-A mentor will be trained and taught about how to be a productive pen pal mentor.
+COVID-19 Bridges for Kids alternate program offers a Pen Pal Mentor to be matched with your child.
+A mentor will be trained and taught about how to be a productive pen-pal mentor.
 Your child will receive letters weekly and be asked to write that mentor back to build a relationship.
-The goals of the Pen Pal address self-confidence, build resiliency skills, and build self-esteem.
+The goals of the Pen Pal address self-confidence, building resiliency skills, and building self-esteem.

-To enroll your child in Bridges for Kids please stop by the front desk for an application or download one here.
-Bridges for Kids Enrollment Form
+To enroll your child in Bridges for Kids please fill out the form below or stop by the front desk.

 GEMS is a support group for girls who would like to be part of the community in a fun and unique way.
-The girls share experiences, learn to stay healthy, do creative projects and service to the community.
+The girls share experiences, learn to stay healthy, do creative projects, and serve the community.
 They are working to make smart life choices and become confident leaders.

 KIDS FUN CLUB

 Kids Fun Club is a once-a-week program that provides organized gym activities here at the YWCA.
-SUNY Cortland students volunteer to run this program and promote positive social interaction, sportsmanship and provide positive role models for the children.
+SUNY Cortland students volunteer to run this program while promoting positive social interaction and sportsmanship, as well as providing positive role models for the children.